heinermann/Valheim_mods/TheRuins/README.md

 ## Known Issues
 - When some locations spawn, several pieces start exploding.
 This is because the settling algorithm is incomplete.
+- Sometimes there is a visible hump of land surrounding a build.
+This is an edge case in the poorly implemented terrain leveling algorithm I wrote.

 If your issue is not listed, [submit a new issue here](https://github.com/heinermann/Valheim_mods/issues/new?assignees=&labels=bug%2C+TheRuins&template=-theruins--bug-report.md&title=).